-To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
-Learn about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
-Music Use their voices expressively and creatively by singing songs and speaking chants and rhymes Play tuned and untuned instruments musically Listen with concentration and understanding to a range of high-quality live and recorded music Experiment with, create, select and combine sounds using the inter-related dimensions of music
+Evaluating their ideas and products against design criteria.
+Cooking and nutrition Use the basic principles of a healthy and varied diet to prepare dishes and understand where food comes from.
+Art Children will use a range of materials creatively to design and make products.
+They will use drawing, painting and sculpture to develop and share their ideas, experiences and imagination.
+They will develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
+During their learning they will find out about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and make links to their own work.
+Music In year 1 children will use their voices expressively and creatively by singing songs and speaking chants and rhymes.
+They will play tuned and untuned instruments musically.
+They will have opportunities to listen with concentration and understanding to a range of high-quality live and recorded music